sp8214/android_manifest/README.md

 Downloading the Source
 ===
 1. Repo sync all code with default.xml
-`repo init -u git://github.com/OnePlusOSS/android.git -b oneplus3T/6.0.1`
+`repo init -u git://github.com/sp8214/platform_manifest.git -b oos
 `repo sync`
 2. Root your device
 3. Pull the necessary libraries from your device by executing the script `pull_library.sh`